accessiblepixel/oneclickaccessibility2-fork/README.md

 Upgrading should be fairly simple.
 Deactivate the existing plugin, and follow either of the installation methods.
 Then activate the fork version, and make sure your settings are still correct - It should use existing settings from the old version.

 **Easy Installation**
-1. Download the ZIP file from the [website](https://jcx.life/oneclickaccessibility-2-fork/)
+1. Download the ZIP file from the [website](https://jcx.life/oneclickaccessibility-2-fork/) or github releases.
 2. Go to plugins > Add New > Upload ZIP
 3. Navigate to where you downloaded the zip version  and upload it.
 4. Activate the plugin through the 'Plugins' menu in WordPress